ian-codes/connectbern/README.md

 </h1>

 <p>
-    This is website where people can find groups, events and cool places in and around Berne.
+    This is website where people can find groups, events and cool places in and around Bern.
 </p>

 <p>